ulatekh/labstreaminglayer/Apps/LabRecorder/src/README.txt

   For testing several simple dummy devices are in the folder LSL/liblsl/bin (for example SendData, SendStringMarkers, SendDataSimple); you can start any of these programs (and follow the on-screen instructions, if any) to bring a stream online.
-After you ahve done so, clicking refresh in the recorder should display the streams in green.
+After you have done so, clicking refresh in the recorder should display the streams in green.

 * You select which streams you want to record from by checking the check boxes next to them.